 We’re always working for greater transparency and protections on behalf of our customers.

-We believe transparency and dialogue are the best ways for finding solutions to the overarching impact from surveillance laws and practices.
-We are continuing to engage with the White House, government regulators, legislators, and courts around the world regarding the importance of protecting customer data and security.
+We believe transparency and dialogue are the best ways to find solutions to the overarching impact from surveillance laws and practices.
+We are continuing to engage with the White House and government regulators, legislators and courts around the world regarding the importance of protecting customer data and security.